Get 30% off a Scotsman subscription to celebrate the return of the Six Nations

-To celebrate the start of the Six Nations, we’re offering a whopping 30% off new annual digital subscriptions.
+To celebrate Scotland’s push for Six Nations’ glory, we’re offering a whopping 30% off new annual digital subscriptions.

-As Scotland prepares to face England for a massive clash at Murrayfield on Saturday (5 February), readers can follow all the action for less.
+As Scotland prepare to face Wales for the clash in Cardiff on Saturday, readers can follow all the action for less.

-Unlock Scotland's best rugby coverage, expert analysis and gain unlimited access to award-winning Scottish journalism.
+Unlock Scotland's best rugby coverage, expert analysis and get unlimited access to award-winning Scottish journalism.

-Subscribers also access a faster website, with 70% fewer ads, and daily puzzles.
+Subscribers also access a faster website, with 70% fewer ads, as well as daily puzzles.

 Here’s what we’re offering, and how to claim your discount